Knowledge-Graph-Hub/neat-ml-schema/project/docs/ClassifierCallback.md

 ### Own

  * [➞type](classifierCallback__type.md)  <sub>0..1</sub>
+     * Description: Type of callback.
      * Range: [String](types/String.md)
  * [➞monitor](classifierCallback__monitor.md)  <sub>0..1</sub>
+     * Description: Quantity to be monitored.
      * Range: [String](types/String.md)
  * [➞patience](classifierCallback__patience.md)  <sub>0..1</sub>
+     * Description: Number of epochs with no improvement after which training will be stopped.
      * Range: [Integer](types/Integer.md)
  * [➞min_delta](classifierCallback__min_delta.md)  <sub>0..1</sub>
+     * Description: Minimum change in the monitored quantity to qualify as an improvement, i.e. an absolute change of less than min_delta, will count as no improvement.
      * Range: [Integer](types/Integer.md)
  * [➞verbose](classifierCallback__verbose.md)  <sub>0..1</sub>
+     * Description: Verbosity mode, 0 or 1.
+Mode 0 is silent, and mode 1 displays messages when the callback takes an action.
      * Range: [Boolean](types/Boolean.md)
  * [➞mode](classifierCallback__mode.md)  <sub>0..1</sub>
+     * Description: One of {"auto", "min", "max"}.
+In min mode, training will stop when the quantity monitored has stopped decreasing; in "max" mode it will stop when the quantity monitored has stopped increasing; in "auto" mode, the direction is automatically inferred from the name of the monitored quantity.
      * Range: [classifier_callback_mode_enum](classifier_callback_mode_enum.md)